michael105/slterm/README.md

    * Inline help (reference of the bound keys)
    * Switching codepages with hotkeys (cp437,cp850,cp1252,..)
    * Input translation of unicode / X Keysyms to the current codepage
-   * Several performance and memory related modifications;
+   * Several performance and memory usage related modifications;
      slterm should be the fastest available terminal emulator for X, which does real scrolling
    * secure mode, option -X: lock all pages into memory, prevent swapping